sheltermanager/asm3/doc/manual/options.rst

   field of new animals.
 When the date is reached, the hold flag is automatically removed.

+* Trial adoptions last for: This value is used to set the default "trial end date" field when marking adoptions as a trial.

 * Treat animals with a future intake date as part of the shelter inventory: This option will treat animals who have not arrived yet (Date Brought In > Today) as on shelter so that they are visible in shelter view etc.